ExclamationLabs/connector-grafana/README.md

 * Get all Data Sources

+## Grafana Dashboard

+* Get Dashboard by ConnId UID
+* Get Dashboard by ConnId Name
+* Get list of Dashboards by Organization Id (orgId)
+* Get list of Dashboards by zero based page number and page size
+* Get all Data Sources

 # 8 Connector Create and Update Operations

 This section describes the specific details of the Grafana Connector Create and Update operation.

-## Importing Organization’s
+## Importing Organizations

 In addition to reading the organization **id** and the organization **name**, the grafana connector also imports the dashboard and the home dashboard set in org preferences.
-When the organization’s preferred home dashboard is not set, the current dashboard UID will be used to set the homeDashboardUID during the import procedure.
+When the organization’s preferred home dashboard is not set, the current default dashboard UID will be used to set the homeDashboardUID during the import procedure.

 ## Creating a Grafana Organization